-Using live dashboards in Explore, you can see which agents are online and which open tickets, chats, conversations, and calls they’re assigned to.
+Using live dashboards in Explore, you can see which agents are online and which open tickets, conversations or chats, and calls they’re assigned to.
 This real-time capacity reporting helps supervisors balance availability and workloads across teams, as well as monitor individual agent performance, all from a central dashboard.

-The instructions in this article work for the prebuilt live dashboard as well as any live dashboards built in the beta dashboard builder that have reports with drill in enabled.
+The instructions in this article work for the prebuilt live dashboard as well as any live dashboards you create that have reports with drill in enabled.

 This article includes the following topics:

-You can drill into a live dashboard to see which agents are online.
+You can drill into a live dashboard to see which statuses agents are in and what their workloads are across the Support, Messaging or Chat, and Talk channels.

 - In Explore, click the Dashboard icon (